DOI-USGS/ds-pipelines-targets-2-course/responses/11-targets-debug.md

 ### How to inspect parts of the pipeline and variables within functions

-If you've written your own functions or scripts before, you may have run into the red breakpoint dot :red_circle: on the left side oyour script window:
+If you've written your own functions or scripts before, you may have run into the red breakpoint dot :red_circle: on the left side of your script window:

 ![breakpoint](https://support.rstudio.com/hc/en-us/article_attachments/201608458/editor-breakpoint.png)